sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 |       `-- views <-- Views exposed to the user
 |-- index.html <-- Page shell.
 Acts like a container.
 Actual content is populated based on route
 |-- posts <-- All posts markdown files go here
-`-- uploads <-- All assets used in posts go here
+`-- uploads <-- All src used in posts go here
 ```

 **Routing**